clearflask/clearflask/INSTALLATION.md

 - Tomcat application for serving API requests
 - NodeJS for SSR, dynamic cert management and serving static files

-### Run
+### Setup

 1. Download or build the artifact `clearflask-release-*-docker-compose-self-host.tar.gz`
 2. Carefully read and modify `config-selfhost.cfg`.
 3. Carefully read and modify `connect.config.json`.

-Particularly, unset `disableAutoFetchCertificate` if your DNS is configured.
+### Run

-4. Run `docker-compose up` or `docker-compose --profile with-deps up` to also run dependencies.
+1. Run `docker-compose up` or `docker-compose --profile with-deps up` to also start dependencies.
-5. Point your browser at `http://localhost` or if you configured DNS `https://yoursite.com`.
+2. Point your browser at `http://localhost/signup` or if you configured your DNS `https://yoursite.com/signup`.
+3. Create an account using `admin@localhost` email or based on your configuration of `superAdminEmailRegex`.